datastax/dsbulk/manual/settings.md

 #### --monitoring.expectedReads _&lt;number&gt;_

 The expected total number of reads.
-Optional, but if set, the console reporter will also print the the overall achievement percentage.
+Optional, but if set, the console reporter will also print the overall achievement percentage.
 Setting this value to `-1` disables this feature.

 Default: **-1**.

 #### --monitoring.expectedWrites _&lt;number&gt;_

 The expected total number of writes.
-Optional, but if set, the console reporter will also print the the overall achievement percentage.
+Optional, but if set, the console reporter will also print the overall achievement percentage.
 Setting this value to `-1` disables this feature.

 Default: **-1**.